 Jenna swung her arm quickly and tagged Melissa saying, “Tag!
 You’re it!!”
 Then she took off as fast as she could.

-Melissa tried to catch up with her, but it was hard.
-Jenna was right; she was fast.
+Melissa tried to catch up with Jenna, but it was hard. she was right; she was fast.
 Maybe a little faster than she was.